digital-raven/boluks/README.md

 from your computer.
 There are no user-specific configuration files to worry about.

+You can also create a .deb package.

+    make
+    ./package.bash

+And then use your package manager to install the resulting deb.
+Once installed, run the following command to clean the repo.

+    make clean

+If you're using a non-deb based package manager, then you can use fpm to convert the deb into an rpm.

+    fpm -s deb -t rpm ./boluks*.deb

+## Maintenance

+The version as reported by the --version option is hardcoded into boluks.
+If modifying or creating a new release, ensure it is updated there as well as in the control / spec files.

 ## Copyright

 Copyright (C) 2019 Bo Cimino (ciminobo@protonmail.com)